mukulkkumar/pandas/README.md

   * overwrite multiple values in a dataframe
   * rename index labels or columns in a dataframe
   * delete rows or columns from a dataframe
+  * create random sample with the sample method